GiacomoVianello-1/IR_assignment_1_07/README.md

 ### Behavior and design
 1. **Segmentation and filtering**: The node extracts line segments from the LaserScan.
 Only segments satisfying minimum length and geometric consistency constraints are accepted as valid walls.
-2. **Coordinate transformation**: Detected walls are mapped from the sensor frame into the odometry frame using `tf_transformations` and an SE(2) rigid-body transform.
+2. **Coordinate transformation**: Detected walls are mapped from the sensor frame into the odometry frame using `tf_transformations` and an $\mathbb{SE}(2)$ rigid-body transform.
 3. **Corridor identification**:
    When **exactly two** stable walls are detected, the robot is considered inside a corridor.
    When **more than two** or **fewer than two** walls are observed, the corridor is considered inactive.
 4. **Temporal stabilization**: To prevent oscillatory state transitions caused by noisy detections, the node uses consecutive positive/negative counters.
-    - Corridor is activated only after *N* consecutive frames confirming two walls.
+    - Corridor is activated only after $N$ consecutive frames confirming two walls.
-    - Corridor is deactivated only after *M* consecutive frames confirming loss of corridor structure.
+    - Corridor is deactivated only after $M$ consecutive frames confirming loss of corridor structure.
 5. **Outputs**
-    - `/table_detection/walls_odom` (PoseArray)**: Stabilized wall segments expressed in the odometry frame.
+    - `/table_detection/walls_odom` (PoseArray): Stabilized wall segments expressed in the odometry frame.
     - `/corridor_active` (Bool):
         - `True` -> The robot is inside a corridor
         - `False` -> Corridor condition not satisfied